Ant64 Graphics Architecture — A Chipset, Not a GPU

 Blitter + Audio

 Uniquely, the Blitter is not limited to graphics memory.
-It can operate on:
+It can also operate on:

 Update Units